gabriel4649/JMdictDB/README.txt

 Requirements
 ------------
-The code is developed and tested on Microsoft Windows 2000, Fedora Core 8, and Debian/Linux, with either Apache (on Linux) or IIS (on MS Windows) as a web server.
+The code is developed and tested on Microsoft Windows XP, Fedora Core 11, and Unbuntu, with either Apache (on Linux) or IIS (on MS Windows) as a web server.
 The webserver should be configured to run Python CGI scripts.